PixelsCamp/talks/on-the-edge-of-the-real-world_an-introduction.md

 Extra Information
 -----------------

-I had a blast when I gave this [talk] at the 2018 [Techforum eXplore] conference.
-I got the best teaser award for day #2 and got very good comments at the end.

-The subject I address is not new (I'm not the only one using [OpenSTF]), but the way I use it with the hardware I chose is innovative.
+The subject I address is not new but  not mainstream either (yet).
+I’ve been working on this subject for quite  a while now, and have lead a few workshops on this very subject in the [company](https://worldline.com/)  I work for.
+I have also written a few articles on ARM/Linux/Docker/Gitlab in my  company, and I am in the process of rewriting them to publish on [medium](https://medium.com/@poddingue) and on [Worldline Tech](https://blog.worldline.tech/).

 > This is a feedback on experience, but there are quite a few technical takeaways.

-I have also given this talk at [LinuxLab] and at [DevFestGR18].
+>
-You will find previous [slides] of my talks and twitter references [there].
+> You will find previous [slides] of my talks and twitter references [there].

 [there]:https://twitter.com/i/moments/1050320228901707776
 [DevFestGR18]:https://heraklion.googledevelopers.gr/devfest-greece-2018/#rockstars